 Strictly speaking, there isn’t a standout winner here, as it really just depends on how you’re going to use your system.

 Just make sure the specs adhere to your requirements, as there’s no point buying a juggernaut chip if you only want to browse the web and watch Netflix.
-And don’t make the processor the most important consideration when purchasing a laptop, as there are plenty of other important factors to take into account.
+And don’t make the processor the sole consideration when purchasing a laptop, as there are plenty of other important factors to take into account.